 Simon Schleicher is an architectural designer, researcher, and educator from Germany whose work combines architecture, engineering, and biology.
 Simon works as an Associate Professor in the Department of Architecture at the University of California, Berkeley.
 Simon holds a doctoral degree (Dr.-Ing.) from the University of Stuttgart and a Master of Architecture (M.Arch) degree from the Massachusetts Institute of Technology, MIT.
 Simon works in the areas of bio-inspired design, lightweight and material-efficient structures, parametric design, digital fabrication, and robotic construction.
 For his research, Simon was recently awarded the prestigious Bakar Fellowship and the Hellman Fellowship.

-Prior to coming to UC Berkeley, Simon was project manager for the first ICD/ITKE Research Pavilion 2010, which won the DETAIL prize and was nominated for the Mies van der Rohe Award.
-With his work, Simon has won awards including the Gips-Schüle-Forschungspreis, the International Bionic-Award, the Ralph Adam Cram Award, the Imre Halasz Thesis Prize, the British Institution Award, and the Pininfarina-Förderpreis.
-During his study, Simon was recipient of a Merit-Based Full-Tuition Scholarship at MIT and received grants from the German Academic Exchange Service (Deutscher Akademischer Austauschdienst DAAD) and from the prestigious German National Academic Foundation (Studienstiftung des Deutschen Volkes).
+Prior to coming to UC Berkeley, Simon was project manager for the first ICD/ITKE Research Pavilion in 2010, which won the DETAIL prize and was nominated for the Mies van der Rohe Award.
+Simon has won several awards, including the Gips-Schüle Research Prize, the International Bionic Award, the Ralph Adam Cram Award, the Imre Halasz Thesis Prize, the British Institution Award, and the Pininfarina Förderpreis Prize.
+During his studies at MIT, Simon received a Merit-Based Full-Tuition Scholarship and scholarships from the German Academic Exchange Service (DAAD) and the prestigious German National Academic Foundation (Studienstiftung des Deutschen Volkes).